 There are couchettes available on the Tangier–Marrakesh and Casablanca–Oujda night trains – worth the money for both the comfort and the security, as couchette passengers are in their own locked carriage with a guard.
 Most stations are located reasonably close to the modern city centres.
 Note that they do not have left-luggage facilities.

-Travelling during the day, especially in summer, it pays to sit on the side away from the sun.
+Travelling during the day, especially in high season, it pays to sit on the side away from the sun.
 Travelling from north to south, this means sitting on the right in the morning, on the left in the afternoon, vice versa if going the other way.
 Travelling from east to west, sit on the right, or on the left if going from west to east.
 In fact, Moroccan passengers often pull down the blinds and shut the windows, which can block out the scenery and make the journey rather claustrophobic.
 Note too, especially on rural services, that some passengers may be unused to road travel, resulting in travel sickness and vomiting.

 Some of the larger private company buses, such as SATAS (which operates widely in the south) and Trans Ghazala (which runs in the north) are of a similar standard, but many other private companies are tiny outfits, with a single bus which leaves only when the driver considers it sufficiently full.